VERIFY BEFORE RELYING

 What score should I get on practice exams?

 Aim for 80% or higher on full timed practice exams, with no major content area below 65%.
-The official passing score is 75, but an 80% practice target gives you a cushion for test-day pressure and unfamiliar wording.
+The official passing grade is 75 points or higher, but an 80% practice target gives you a cushion for test-day pressure and unfamiliar wording.

 Are copied real exam questions a good idea?